flokosiol/kirby-translations/README.md

 ### Configuration options

-If you want to rename the labels used throughout the plugin add an array like this to your config:
+If you want to add and/or rename the labels used throughout the plugin add an array like this to your config:

 ```
 c::set('translations.translation', [